 Trigger warning: Sexual Harassment

 While the healthy competition between the many strata of society increases positivity, the coin’s flip side has called for unwanted harassment of the believed to be “weaker” beings by the “superiors.”
 While discrimination against race, color, gender, ethnicity, and race is rampant and can ensue in unequal pay or false workplace rumors, things have escalated further to reach sexual harassment.
-It is your right to report and take legal action against any bodily abuse that you face.
+Your right is to report and take legal action against any bodily abuse you face.
 Unfortunately, even to this day, your complaint can be disbelieved.
 Here is a list of the evidence you might want to keep handy while filing a sexual harassment lawsuit.

 Sometimes, none of the above conditions is fulfilled when you are subjected to abuse where you have “nothing” to prove your claim.
 Write down a formal complaint and send copies in writing/mail to your superior/boss if you have experienced non-consensual behavior at the workplace.
 Keep a record of the responses.
-If not your boss, directly send the copies and reactions to your office union and the nearest police department concerned to prepare a strong alibi.
+If not your boss, send the copies and reactions to your office union and the nearest police department to prepare a strong alibi.
 Along with this, please ensure your physical safety in case things take a vicious turn.

 You can always send an anonymous complaint if you want to.
 Read the office harassment policies carefully and keep notes.

 Even after considering all your documents and a strong lawyer, you might be asked intensely personal and trauma-provoking questions in front of everyone in court.
-Sometimes these are triggered mainly due to your ethnicity, gender, caste, or race.
+Sometimes, these are triggered mainly due to your ethnicity, gender, caste, or race.
 Please stay strong and do not let your guard down.
 We know it is already difficult, but your courage has led you to pursue a complaint, and you shall win it with strong perseverance.